The Greens NSW believe:

 11.3.
 Prioritise tree protection in both urban and regional NSW.

 11.4.
-Recognise that Aboriginal people have the right to own and control Aboriginal culture and heritage.
-They must have the right to provide free, prior and informed consent before activities which will impact on Aboriginal heritage are permitted, and.
+Recognise that First Nations people have the right to own and control First Nations culture and heritage.
+They must have the right to provide free, prior and informed consent before activities which will impact on First Nations heritage are permitted, and.

 11.5.
 Implement Australia’s international conservation and heritage conventions in our planning laws.